Tolc-Software/frontend.swift/docs/public/conversions.md

 This page shows what is automatically translated and to what.
 On the left is the `C++` and to the right what the corresponding interface in `Objective-C` will be.
 Not converted means there will be no automatic translation to a corresponding language object.

 Note that any restriction this poses only applies to the public interface of your code (e.g. your public headers).
+Your internal code can use anything from C++.

 ## Conversion tables ##